cobaltians/cobalt-tutorial/tutorial.md

 - clean your local changes with `git stash && git stash drop`
 - checkout tag `step-X` where X is the number of the step.
 For example : `git checkout step-1`

+In this tutorial you will have to touch exclusively theses files :
+- For the common web : cobalt.conf, index.html and event.html
+- For Android : CreateActivity.java, CreateFragment.java,
+- For iOS : CreateViewController.m

+If you get lost somewhere else, you are probably doing it wrong :P

-# Step 0
+# Step 1

 Time to start !

-- First, checkout the step 0 code `git checkout step-0`
+- First, checkout the step 1 code `git checkout step-1`
 - Have a look around at native and web files.

-# Step 1

 - Init cobalt.js so that your webpage can discuss with the native
-- Create the cobalt.conf
 - Try in a web browser
 - Try in the emulator or device